SVL: Goal-Conditioned Reinforcement Learning as Survival Learning: Related work

 The problem of learning policies for multiple goals was formalized by universal value function approximators~\cite{pmlr-v37-schaul15}, which extended value functions to accept goal arguments.
 To mitigate the reward sparsity of goal‑reaching tasks, Hindsight Experience Replay~\cite{andrychowicz2017hindsight} proposed relabeling failed trajectories as successful ones for the states that were actually reached.
 Since then, numerous works have studied GCRL primarily through temporal-difference learning and goal-conditioned value estimation~\cite{andrychowicz2017hindsight,lin2019reinforcement, riedmiller2018learning, park2023hiql,ke2025conservative, ahn2025optionaware}.

 Beyond TD-based approaches, alternative formulations have been explored.
 Imitation and behavioral cloning methods leverage goal-conditioned supervision from trajectories~\cite{ding2019goal,ghosh2019learning, lynch2020learning,savinov2018semi,jang2022bc}.
 Model-based approaches incorporate planning or learned dynamics to guide goal-reaching behaviour~\cite{mendonca2021discovering,charlesworth2020plangan,zhu2021mapgo,dosovitskiy2016learning, schmeckpeper2020learning}.
-A complementary line of work combines learned value functions with graph search over replay-buffer states to stitch together long goal-reaching trajectories~\cite{eysenbach2019search,gas25}.
+A complementary line of work combines learned value functions with graph search over replay-buffer~\cite{eysenbach2019search,gas25}.
 Representation learning methods shape exploration and goal achievement by learning goal-conditioned embeddings, successor-style representations, or by modeling goal-conditioned value functions through contrastive learning~\cite{barreto2017successor, hansen2019fast, eysenbach2020c,eysenbach2022contrastive,liu2021aps,blier2021learning, wang2025} and \citet{ma22gofar} recast offline GCRL as matching a discounted state-visitation distribution.
-For example, offline GCRL methods often integrate TD learning with hindsight relabeling to address data scarcity~\cite{park2023hiql,ke2025conservative}, while contrastive RL approaches couple representation learning with relabeling to learn goal‑conditioned representations without relying on a TD objective~\cite{eysenbach2022contrastive}.
+Some works combine multiple approaches; for example, offline GCRL methods often integrate TD learning with hindsight relabeling to address data scarcity~\cite{park2023hiql,ke2025conservative}, while contrastive RL approaches couple representation learning with relabeling to learn goal‑conditioned representations without relying on a TD objective~\cite{eysenbach2022contrastive}.
 Supervised and imitation‑based formulations similarly use hindsight relabeling to construct dense training targets from sparse trajectories~\cite{ghosh2019learning,emmons2021rvs}.

-Closest to our work is distance-weighted supervised learning (DWSL)~\cite{hejna2023distance}, which also models the distribution of step counts between state pairs in a Monte-Carlo, non-TD fashion.
-SVL differs as it handles unreached goals via right censoring, rather than restricting supervision to state pairs from the same trajectory and recovers the goal-conditioned value function in closed form from the learned survival function, instead of relying on a soft-minimum distance surrogate that lower-bounds the value.
+Closest to our work is distance-weighted supervised learning (DWSL)~\cite{hejna2023distance}, which also models the distribution of number of step between state pairs in a Monte-Carlo, non-TD fashion.
+SVL differs as it handles unreached goals via right censoring, rather than restricting supervision to state pairs from the same trajectory and recovers the goal-conditioned value function in closed form from the learned survival function, instead of relying on a soft-minimum distance surrogate that lower-bounds the value function.